TobiasPankner/Gleam-giveaway-bot/README.md

 To do this:

 	 1. Open Chrome and click on Profile in the top right.
+	 2. Click Add
-	 2. Choose a name and picture
+	 3. Choose a name and picture
-	 3. With the new profile visit: *chrome://version/*
+	 4. With the new profile visit: *chrome://version/*
-	 4. Copy the Profile Path (On Windows, should be something like "C:\Users\User\AppData\Local\Google\Chrome\User 		Data\Profile 2" ).
+	 5. Copy the Profile Path (On Windows, should be something like "C:\Users\User\AppData\Local\Google\Chrome\User 		Data\Profile 2" ).
-	 5. Modify the config.json file.
+	 6. Modify the config.json file.
 In the "user-data-dir" field enter the path from before up to the "User Data" part with escaped backslashes or forward shlashes (e.g 	"C:/Users/User/AppData/Local/Google/Chrome/User Data").
 In the "profile-directory" enter the profile part of the path (e.g "Profile 2").

  - If you want to get giveaways from reddit, [register](https://www.reddit.com/prefs/apps/) an application.
 Then fill out the reddit_auth section of the config file.